 Information retained under this grouping can include intelligence reports of any grade.

 Group 2 – other sexual, violent or serious offences

 Each MoPI group is recorded against the offence on the PNLD.

 Information relating to sexual, violent or serious offences that are not listed as serious specified offences in Schedule 18 of the Sentencing Act 2020 can be retained only for as long as the offender or suspected offender continues to be assessed as posing a risk of harm, using the NRAC.

 After every 10-year clear period, these records should be reviewed and a risk-based decision should be made on whether they should be disposed of or retained.

-If the individual in question continues to offend or is implicated in continued offending, records relating to them must be retained.
+If the nominal in question continues to offend or is implicated in continued offending, records relating to them must be retained.
 In these circumstances, however, the resetting of the clear period means that forces do not have to conduct a scheduled review or justify the continued retention of such records.